Aside from looking gorgeous in a ballroom, what exactly do those titled heroes do?

 From this point forward, our good friend Cecil Jones is known for the title he holds rather than his humble self.
 Let's say he was granted the Earldom of Clematis.
 He will now and forever be referred to as Clematis.
 No one will ever call him Mr. Jones or Jones again.
 Ever.
 He is Lord Clematis, the Earl of Clematis, or just Clematis.
 The holdings of the title become the man's identity.
 He is now a peer of the realm.
 A peer is the person who holds the title.
 A son, daughter, wife, or otherwise is not a peer, as they are not title holders, nor do they sit on the House of Lords.
 This can sometimes seem deceptive with the use of courtesy titles, but we'll get to that in a moment.

 For the record, the "lord" distinction is attached to the title, not the person, so it's always Lord Title rather than Lord Surname or Lord Firstname: Lord Clematis but never Lord Jones or Lord Cecil as neither Jones nor Cecil are titles.
 With that in mind, lord is used only in combination with the title, so you would not say Lord Cecil Jones, Earl of Clematis--eek!--the distinction goes with the title, not the man: Cecil Jones, Lord Clematis, or Cecil Jones the Earl of Clematis.
-I'm just going to drop this point here, and we can pick it up again in another newsletter to explore how and why: there are a few titles that follow the female line.
+I'm just going to drop this point here, and we can pick it up again in another research post to explore how and why: there are a few titles that follow the female line.